Sausalito Summernight: Overview

 An ironic car ode, the lyrics of "Sausalito Summernight" focus on a couple driving a "Rambler" north from Los Angeles to San Francisco who take a break in Sausalito, four miles north of San Francisco.

 In other countries, the track is known as "Sausolito Summernight", as a result of a misspelling on the Netherlands releases of the single and the album.
 This was corrected on the 1981 U.S. and Canadian releases.

 Although eventually afforded classic hit status in the Netherlands, "Sausalito Summernight" was only a modest chart success in its original 1980 local release, but in 1981 it became a Top 40 hit in the U.S. and also reached #1 in Canada.
 Further international releases ensued but, apart from nicking the charts in a Netherlands re-release, with no further success.

 "Sausalito Summernight" was oft-cited as a Steve Miller Band soundalike: for example: "'Sausalito Summernight' is a top-notch number with power, melody and snap that sounds like the seemingly defunct Steve Miller Band at more than its best".
 In fact "Sausalito Summernight" reached the U.S. top 40 a week prior to the 23 October 1981 release of Circle of Love, the first non-compilation Steve Miller Band album in four years, with the top 40 tenure of that album's lead single, "Heart Like a Wheel", overlapping with that of "Sausalito Summernight" for four weeks in November 1981.

-It was reported in December 1981 that "Sausalito Summernight" had sold 600,000 units worldwide.
+It was reported in December 1981 that "Sausalito Summernight" had sold 600,000 copies worldwide.